odilioo/ca-1-group-assessment-oa/README.md

 <<<<<<< HEAD

-## 💡  AI Usage Declaration:

--AI tools such as ChatGPT were used to help clarify Java concepts, improve documentation structure, and assist with code formatting.
-All final code, testing, and debugging decisions were made by the project authors (Odilio de Oliveira and Aline Aparecida).
+l code, testing, and debugging decisions were made by the project authors (Odilio de Oliveira and Aline Aparecida).
 =======
 ## 🧠 Time Complexity
 | Operation | Complexity | Explanation |